canada-ca/tracker/README.md

 pip install -r requirements.txt
 ```

-* If developing Pulse, you will also need the development requirements
+* If developing tracker, you will also need the development requirements
 ```bash
 pip install .[development]
 ```